Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Teukolsky master equation

 \section{Teukolsky master equation}

 To compute perturbations of the Kerr metric induced by external tidal fields, we employ the {\it Teukolsky Master Equation} (TME), first introduced by Teukolsky in his pioneering works~\cite{Teukolsky:1973ha, Teukolsky:1974yv}.
+In this section, we briefly review the main ingredients of the Teukolsky formalism relevant to the construction of tidally deformed Kerr geometries.
 The TME provides a powerful framework for analyzing linear perturbations of rotating black holes in terms of gauge-invariant curvature variables.

 We start by considering a linear perturbation of the Kerr metric,

 where $\tilde{g}_{\mu\nu}$ denotes the metric of the unperturbed Kerr black hole, and $h_{\mu\nu}$ represents the tidal perturbation, which we compute explicitly up to quadrupole order.